DEVELOPMENT of the next generation of aircraft which will fly from RAF Brize Norton is gathering speed, with air-to-air refuelling trials bringing

 The tests at Cottbus-Drewitz, in eastern Germany, included a series of emergency stops during take-off runs.

-Although soft ground on the airstrip curtailed the tests early, Airbus said: “The aircraft’s general behaviour on the rougher surfaces typical on grass runways and anti-skid braking characteristics were excellent.”
+Although soft ground on the airstrip curtailed the tests early, Airbus said: “The aircraft’s general behaviour on the rougher surfaces typical on grass runways and anti-skid braking characteristics

 The RAF is expected to take delivery of more than 20 of the planes to replace the ageing Hercules C130Ks being flown from Brize Norton by 47 Squadron.